top of page

 XI.
 SOLICITATION

 Employees are prohibited from soliciting (personally or via electronic mail) for membership, pledges, subscriptions, the collection of money or for any other unauthorized purpose anywhere on Threading Station property during work time, especially those of a partisan or political nature.
 “Work time” includes time spent in actual performance of job duties but does not include lunch periods or breaks.
 Non‐working employees may not solicit or distribute to working employees.
 Persons who are not employed by the Threading Station may not solicit or distribute literature on Threading Station’s premises at any time for any reason.
 Employees are prohibited from asking customers for their phone numbers and email.
-Employees are prohibited from giving customers their phone numbers or email.
+Employees are prohibited from giving customers their phone number or email.

 Employees are prohibited from distributing, circulating or posting (on bulletin boards, refrigerators, walls, etc.) literature, petitions or other materials at any time for any purpose without the prior approval of the owner or his/her designee.